Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Towards Deepening Graph Neural Networks

 \subsection{Theoretical Analysis on Residual Connection}

-We have characterized the trainability of vanilla GCNs through GNTKs and show that the trainability of ultra-wide GCNs drops at an exponential rate.
-Recently, considerable efforts have been made to deepen GCNs, of which residual connection-resemble techniques are widely applied to resolve the over-smoothing problem~\citep{li2019deepgcns}.
-We apply our theoretical framework to analyze to what extent residual connection techniques could alleviate the trainability loss problem.
+We have so far characterized the trainability of vanilla GCNs through the GNTK and showed that the trainability of ultra-wide GCNs drops at an exponential rate.
+Recently, considerable efforts have been made to deepen GCNs, among which residual connection-based techniques are widely applied to resolve the over-smoothing problem~\citep{li2019deepgcns}.
+We now apply our theoretical framework to analyze to what extent residual connection techniques could alleviate the trainability loss problem.